tianzewei/tianzewei.github.io/_pages/working_papers.md

 * ### Achieving Equitability with Subsidy
   [Arxiv](https://arxiv.org/pdf/2505.23251)

-*  ### Centralized Group and Individual Envy-Freeness in the Allocation of Indivisible Items
+*  ### Centralized Group Equitability and Individual Envy-Freeness in the Allocation of Indivisible Items

 * ### Online Fair Allocations with Binary Valuations and Beyond